Consensys/mythx-cli/docs/usage.rst

 .. code-block:: console

+    $ mythx analysis status --help
     Usage: mythx analysis status [OPTIONS] [UUIDS]...

+      Get the status of an already submitted analysis.

     Options:
       --help  Show this message and exit.

 This subcommand prints the status of an already submitted analysis.::